danskernesdigitalebibliotek/dpl-react/README.md

 ### Howto

 - Run: sudo vim etc/hosts
-- Add as the last line in the doc: 127.0.0.1 ddb-react.docker
+- Add as the last line in the doc: 127.0.0.1 dpl-react.docker
 - Now storybook can be started by sudo yarn start:storybook:dev

 - Now you need to make sure that your node version is the right one